 I was in the Dollar General one day and noticed they had their pool noodles (those long foam things people can float with in pools) on sale, so I bought a couple and brought them home.
 I took some sharp scissors and put a split in each one.
 I took them outside and put them around the edges of the tin chicken coop roof, and, presto, no more scratched head.

 I also think this will work for parents with toddlers who are just learning to walk or or already getting around good.
 They can put them on tables and such with sharp edges so baby won't get hurt if they bump into them.
 They can be cut to fit, covered up with a table cover, or just taken off for when company comes.

 By Jennifer Jackson S. from Mercer, TN

 When I plant tomatoes, I put the wire rings around them.
 They invariably grow over the top of the metal rings and since they get heavy and there is no cushion, it cuts the stem almost in half.
-I solved this problem by buying the noodles at the dollar store, slitting them in half but only the first layer.
-Then I cut them to fit the metal ring.

 Other good uses of swimming noodles are the sides of narrow garages, so that when you park too close for swinging the vehicle door wide open, it hits the noodle, not the wall.